etidbury/plugin-sidepanel/README.md

     </body>
     ```
+2. Add ```@include 'plugin-sidepanel';``` to default SASS file (or use dist/css/default.css for a compiled version).

-2. To prevent main content from being scaled upon opening side panel:
+3. To prevent main content from being scaled upon opening side panel:

     Add this snippet inside the ```<body>``` tag